 Peace and Development Advisors (PDA) Fellowship Programme

 Oslo Governance Center (OGC) in partnership with the Joint UNDP-DPA Programme has established a residential Peace and Development Advisors (PDA) Fellowship Programme in 2016.
 This Programme consists of several cohorts, each involving between 4-6 PDA's and/or PDA like conflict prevention specialists over a period of about two weeks.
-The Fellowship Programme will involve guided reflections to help draw out the PDA’s experience on pre-identified conflict prevention and peacebuilding issues.
+The Fellowship Programme involves guided reflections to help draw out the Fellows' experience on pre-identified conflict prevention and peacebuilding issues.

-The purpose of this Programme is mainly to capture and disseminate the rich insights of these practitioners; gauge their views and experiences; strengthen exchange amongst PDAs and the broader community of practice; and finally to encourage PDAs to explore the impact of their work and learn from their peers.
-It will also help focus on substantive and operational challenges, ultimately contributing to a more effective support of PDAs to national partners and UN Country Teams.
+The purpose of this Programme is mainly to capture and disseminate the rich insights of these practitioners; gauge their views and experiences; strengthen exchange amongst the Fellows and the broader community of practice; and finally to encourage the Fellows to explore the impact of their work and learn from their peers.
+It will also help focus on substantive and operational challenges, ultimately contributing to a more effective support of PDAs and conflict prevention specialists to national partners and UN Country Teams.

-The first cohort is being jointly organized by UNDP and the Norwegian Institute of International Affairs (NUPI) with the support of the Joint UNDP-DPA Programme.
+The second cohort was jointly organized by UNDP and the Norwegian Institute of International Affairs (NUPI) in partnership with Joint UNDP-DPA Programme.

 The selection of the thematic focus was informed by a survey done with PDAs earlier in the year, as well as in consultation with colleagues in UNDP and DPA.

-Below please find the details of each of the participating PDAs on the left-side of the page.
+You can find the details of each of the participating PDAs on the left-side of the page.